nodeGame/nodegame/doc/README.md

 The above snippet of code can be easily explained:

 - the `require` directive import the nodegame-server module;
-- a `ServerNode` object with a given name is created listening on port 8004
+- a `ServerNode` object with a given name is created listening on port 8080
-- a _channel_ is added to the server; a channel is just specific address which can be bound to a specific game.
+- a _channel_ is added to the server; a channel binds a route to a specific game.
+It contains two end-points: for users and administrators.

 Save the above file as `server.js`, and run the server with command: